Effects of symptoms on daily life

 It began with numbness in my right leg, but I felt tired all over.
 I also started having bladder dysfunction issues.

-When I was diagnosed with MS I was 39 years old.
-At the same time, my father was diagnosed with lung cancer, and was hospitalised.
-The prognosis was not good.
-I couldn’t deal with his illness, and at the same time with my MS diagnosis.
+I was 39 years old when I was diagnosed with MS. That was the same year my father was diagnosed and hospitalized with lung cancer.
+His prognosis was not good, and I couldn’t deal with it at the same time as my MS diagnosis.

-After my first neurological consultation, things were clear.
-Most of my “tattoos” (how I refer to MS lesions) were in my left cerebral hemisphere, and others along my spine.
+My first neurological consultation made things clear.
+Most of my “tattoos” (how I refer to MS lesions) were in my left cerebral hemisphere.
+Others were along my spine.

 Noting your symptoms and making sure you’re aware of disease progression is also important.